the faithful converge on Djerba for the Jewish pilgrimage of the Ghriba

 The Ghriba pilgrimage is at the heart of the traditions of Tunisians of the Jewish faith, of whom there are only 1,500, mostly settled in Djerba.

-Albert, a 60-year-old French Jew, told AA: “My visit to the Ghriba synagogue represents something very important for me (…) last year I could not come, but this year I wanted to be there”.
+Albert, a 60-year-old French Jew, told AA: “My visit to the Ghriba synagogue represents something very important for me (…) last year I might not come, but this year I wanted to be there”.

 During the first day, pilgrims perform several rituals in the left side of the synagogue, lighting candles and writing their wishes on eggs.